jonascarpay/frecently/README.md

 ### Implementation details

-`frecently` works by maintaining three exponentially-decaying energy per entry.
+`frecently` works by maintaining three energy levels per entry.
-The three energies each have different half-lives: an hour, a day, and a month.
+The energy levels decay exponentially, with half-lives of an hour, a day, and a month, respectively.
-We bump an entry by adding 1 to each of its three energies.
+We `bump` an entry by adding 1 to each of these.

 An entry's frecency score is calculated by multiplying each of these three energies by a weight.
 The weights default to 160, 20, and 1, for the hourly, daily, and monthly energies, respectively, but can be overridden on the CLI.

-Entries' energies are updates _only_ when the history file is used in a `bump` or `touch` command, and when we do, we update every entry's energy simultaneously.
+Energies are updated _only_ when the history file is used in a `bump` or `touch` command, and when we do, we update every entry's energy simultaneously.
-Always updating all entries at the same time allows score calculations to be very efficient, since the decay factors since the last update are the same for every entry.
+This is invisible to the user, but it ensures that we only need to calculate decay factors once when opening a file, making score calculations very efficient.

-When, during an update, an entry's monthly energy drops below the supplied threshold value (defaults to 0.2), it is deleted from the history.
+When, during an update, an entry's monthly energy drops below the threshold value (defaults to 0.2), it is deleted from the history.
 If you don't want items to be deleted, use a threshold of 0.

 ### Comparison with other tools